davhunt/instruments/scared/readme.md

 ### Translations
-The Spanish translation is of unknown origin.
+The original Spanish translation of the parent report is of unknown origin, but was updated by members of the NDCLab in 2023.
+Included is a .csv file providing transparency on the revision process.
+Please report any issues with the SCARED translation by posting an issue in this GitHub repository.

 ### References
 > Birmaher, B., Khetarpal, S., Brent, D., Cully, M., Balach, L., Kaufman, J., & Neer, S. M. (1997).
 The Screen for Child Anxiety Related Emotional Disorders (SCARED): scale construction and psychometric characteristics.
 Journal of the American Academy of Child and Adolescent Psychiatry, 36(4), 545–553. [[link]](https://pubmed.ncbi.nlm.nih.gov/9100430/)